CBAHI Accredited

 Direct answer

 Pediatric dentistry in Jeddah covers oral health for children from age 1 (first dental visit per AAPD/ADA guidelines) through age 17.
-Services include preventive cleanings, fluoride/sealants, fillings, pulpotomies, space maintainers, and early-orthodontic guidance.
-AQUA Dent Clinics is CBAHI-accredited, uses child-friendly behavior management techniques, and offers nitrous oxide or general anesthesia for special-needs cases per CBAHI pediatric sedation guidelines.
-First visit cost: SAR 0 (free initial consultation).
+Services include preventive cleanings, fluoride and sealants, fillings, pulpotomies, space maintainers, and early-orthodontic guidance.
+AQUA Dent Clinics is CBAHI-accredited and uses evidence-based child-friendly behavior management techniques (tell-show-do, positive reinforcement, distraction).
+For complex cases that need a hospital setting, we coordinate referral to a paediatric hospital with the appropriate facilities.
+First-visit consultation: SAR 300.

 Care by age stage